top of page

 OCTOBER 2024

-Knickerbockers, a three-part timeline that connects old and contemporary New York, Japan, and the Netherlands.
-The first part unfolds how all three places share a history through a garment called Knickerbocker.
-While the project as a whole contemplates how the three locations have faced and face subjects like pursuit of accomplishments, human limits, lack of physical touch, and emotional estrangement, in sometimes similar and particular ways.
-“Knickerbockers” looks at how longing, both personal and collective, motivates the search for alternative forms of connection and meaning, mediated through objects, spaces, and human relations.
+Knickerbockers is a three-part installation that connects old and contemporary New York, Japan, and the Netherlands.
+The first part traces how all three places share a history through a garment called the Knickerbocker.
+The project as a whole reflects on how these locations have dealt, and continue to deal, with common human conditions in similar ways.
+Themes such as the pursuit of accomplishment, human limits, lack of physical touch, and emotional estrangement.
+At times, these methods are distinct, but sometimes they are strikingly alike.
+Knickerbockers considers how longing, both personal and collective, motivates the search for alternative forms of connection and meaning, mediated through objects, spaces, and human relationships.

 Elaborate Explanation: